 The 1986 Soviet nuclear disaster has proven to be the kind of historical moment whose infamy hasn’t faded at all with the passage of time.
 It’s become the yardstick we use to measure all manner of technological hubris and catastrophe.
-I know that while I watched the 2011 Fukushima nuclear accident unfold from half-a-world away, Chernobyl was the name that kept flashing through my mind.
+While I watched the 2011 Fukushima nuclear accident unfold from half-a-world away, Chernobyl was the name that kept flashing through my mind.
 This is exactly the fear that STALKER taps into—runaway technology that has the power to change something fundamental about the possibility of human survival.

 In this way, STALKER’s story of atomic catastrophe exists in a constellation of objects and memories inspired by radiological fear.
 And some of these, as you’ll see below, in their own way anticipated the disaster that took place in Pripyat.
 So for this edition of ‘If you like,’ I’ve picked out films, photography, comics and novels that speak to the paradigm shift of the Chernobyl moment as well as its strange and deadly legacy.